iquercorb/xows/README.md

 Current stage of development
 ----------------------------------------------------------------------------------------
-The application now implements the main required features that made it proper modern chat client.
+The application now implements the main required features that made it a modern chat client.
 It is mainly focused on chats features to mimic what is offered by the famous "D*****d" client, but in a way more rudimentary way.
 The main implemented features are the following (features with '*' depend on XMPP server configuration):